Console Light Web Monitoring Panel#

 $ sudo angie -t && sudo service angie reload

-After this, the console will be available on the server specified by the server block, at the path specified for the location; above, the path is set as /console/.
+After this, the console will be available on the server specified by the server block, at the path specified for the location; in the example above, the path is set as /console/.

 location /console/server_zones/ {